 Congratulations at the 20th week you are halfway through your pregnancy.
 At this time, you might have gained approximately 8 to 10 pounds of weight as stated by the American Association of Pregnancy.
 Your doctor or midwife must give you the same advice to maintain the weight by adjusting your eating habits and doing exercises.

 By this time your baby is now 19.7 cm long and 0.26 kg of weight, reported by the American Association of Pregnancy.
-Your baby is now experiencing the outside world from his mother’s womb.
+Your baby is now experiencing the outside world from his mother’s womb in a muted fashion.
+Baby hears maternal heartbeats, breathing, and even intestinal sounds.
+Also, sometimes be seen or felt to move to the sound of its mother’s voice.
 His brain is developing the neuron centers that will give rise to its senses.
 At this time your baby started to get hiccups which are normal for every baby.

 - Your vaginal discharge keeps on increasing until your delivery.
 It is a normal process of your body that keeps the bacteria away.